Ive Šubic

-Ive Šubic (23 April 1922 – 29 December 1989) was a Slovene painter, graphic artists and illustrator.
+Ive Šubic (23 April 1922 – 29 December 1989) was a Yugoslav painter, printmaker, and illustrator.

 Šubic was born in the village of Hotovlja near Poljane above Škofja Loka in 1922.
 He enrolled in the Zagreb Academy of Arts in 1940, but his studies were interrupted by the Second World War.
-He joined the partisans in 1941 and participated in the Battle of Dražgoše, the monument to which he later participated in designing.
+He joined the Partisans in 1941 and participated in the Battle of Dražgoše, the monument to which he later participated in designing.
 After the war he studied at the Academy of Fine Arts in Ljubljana under Gojmir Anton Kos and Božidar Jakac.
 He graduated in 1948.
-He is known for his paintings, linocuts and other prints, illustrations and murals.
+He is known for his paintings, linocuts and other prints, illustrations, and murals.
 He died in Škofja Loka in 1989.

-In 1968 he won the Prešeren Foundation Award for the exhibition of his art in the Škofja Loka Museum.
+In 1968 he won the Prešeren Foundation Award for the exhibition of his art at the Škofja Loka Museum.
 In 1979 he won the Grand Prešeren Award for his creative achievements.
-He also won the Levstik Award for his illustrations five times, in 1949, 1951, 1967 (with Jože Ciuha), 1969 and 1971.
+He also won the Levstik Award for his illustrations five times: in 1949, 1951, 1967 (with Jože Ciuha), 1969, and 1971.

-The Ive Šubic Art Colony, organized every year in Škofja Loka since 1997 is named after him.
+The Ive Šubic Art Workshop, held every year in Škofja Loka since 1997, is named after him.